Clinical-Genomics/genotype/docs/source/index.rst

 Usage
 ------
 The main objective of the package is comparison of genotypes between samples.
-The package handles multi-sample VCFs as well as multiple VCFs.
+The package handles multi-sample VCFs as well as multiple single-sample VCFs.
 The important thing is that they are sorted using the same key.
 The simplest way to do so is to use "vcf-sort" from the VCFTools library:

 .. code-block:: console